SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 **Analyzing languages other than C# and VB**

+For newer SDK-style projects (used by .NET Core, .NET 5, and later), the SonarScanner for .NET will analyze all file types that are supported by the available language plugins unless explicitly excluded.

-By default, SonarScanner for .NET will only analyze C# and VB files in your project.
-To enable the analysis of other types of files, these files must be listed in the MSBuild project file (the `.csproj` or `.vbproj` file).
+For older-style projects, the scanner will only analyze files that are listed in the `.csproj` or `.vbproj` project file.
+Normally this means that only C# and VB files will be analyzed.
+To enable the analysis of other types of files, include them in the project file.

 More specifically, any files included by an element of one of the `ItemTypes` in [this list](https://github.com/SonarSource/sonar-scanner-msbuild/blob/master/src/SonarScanner.MSBuild.Tasks/Targets/SonarQube.Integration.targets#L112)